-- a) Obtain the total amount of annual renewable electricity generated on-site. - b) Exclude all renewable electricity which has been exported to the grid. - c) Determine respective electricity consumption of all end uses in the embedded network. - d) Allocate the renewable electricity generated to the end uses by their respective proportion of the total electricity consumed at the rated premises.
+- a) Obtain the total amount of annual renewable electricity generated on-site. - b) Exclude all renewable electricity which has been exported to the grid. - c) Determine respective electricity consumption of all end uses in the embedded network. - d) Allocate the renewable electricity generated to the end uses by their respective proportion of the total electricity consumed within the embedded network.